OSDanger/shared-dctl/README.md

 - Green: 0 stop (middle gray)
 - Pink: +1 stop
 - Yellow: 2 stops under Red
 - Red: user-defined “highlight ceiling” range

+**Note:**  When using OSD Transform as a DRT (output to a display space), it is strongly recommended to set **Clamp** to **Output**.
+This prevents negative pixel values that can appear in extreme luminance or color conditions.
+A future **Auto Clamp** mode is planned to handle these cases automatically.